Spread the love

 The Takeaway:

-• Time is the most precious commodity there is because it’s non-renewable.
+1. Time is the most precious commodity because it’s non-renewable.
+Once it’s gone, you can’t get it back.

-• Focus on your priorities and maintain a healthy work-life balance.
+2. Focus on your priorities and work to maintain a healthy balance between work and personal life.

 The Sixth Principle is to SERVE OTHERS SELFLESSLY

-No matter what you achieve, the quality of your life will come down to the quality of your contribution.
-Practice daily acts of kindness.
-Give to those who ask and cultivate more prosperous relationships.
+No matter what you achieve in life, the true measure of your success comes down to the quality of your contributions.
+Therefore you want to practice daily acts of kindness, give freely to those who ask, and focus on building meaningful, prosperous relationships.

 The Three Key Lessons: